I-TECH-UW/OpenELIS-Global-2/docs/install.md

     ``/etc/tomcat/ssl/private/tomcat_cert.key``

 ### Install Postgresql
-OpenELIS-Global is configured to be able to install a docker based version of Postgres, but for this is generally not recommended for production databases
+OpenELIS-Global is configured to be able to install a docker based version of Postgres, but this is generally not recommended for production databases
 If you trust docker to provide your database, you can ignore this section

 1. Install Postgresql